aromatt/side-cli/README.md

 Remember: the coprocess is **spawned only once**.
 It's a long-running program that handles all input lines.
-Contrast this with a traditional shell loop, which would invoke `jq` separately for every input line.
+Contrast this with a traditional shell loop, which would invoke `jq` separately for every line.

 ## `xcopr map`
 In map mode, the coprocess generates values which can be injected back into the main